chartgerink/2015ori-2/data/excerpts-transcripts.md

 fabricated data but I am not aware of any detection methods or anything other (?).
 So, it is kind of hard to get a feel for that, yeah.

+# 8nb

+> P: I am familiar with general aspects of what went into detecting Diederik Stapel’s data fabrication and alleged fabrication of Jens Foerster with unrealistic consistency in results and standard deviations.
+Yes, so, I am also aware that individuals are intutitively poor at generating random values.
+And so I took that into account in generating data.

+---

+> P: Yes.
+So, I took 50 cases from an existing data set where participants had completed an individual differences scale.
+I took the - the scale had 21 items
+- I took the mean of those 50 participants for the 21 items.
+For the first 25 participants, I divided the grand mean that I targeted for the congruent group by the mean of those participants and then I multiplied every individual mean by that value.
+And I did the same process for the second group.
+I took the mean of all individuals, took the grand mean of that, I divided what I had wanted to be the grand mean of the incongruent group by that value and I multiplied each person’s mean score for the scale by that value.

+---

+> P: Yes.
+I simply multi- I took the standard deviation of the scale scores for the 21 items on the individual differences measure for every participant and I multiplied those standard deviations by the average of the two transforms that I had made for the means so that the variances would be roughly equal between groups.
+It wouldn’t be exactly equal but I wouldn’t be multiplying the variance by a larger number for the incongruent group than I had for the congruent group.